Creating Parameters and Uploading Data for Self-Serve Access

 4. Modify the Source Parameter

-Now we can modify the prompt of the Source Esri ShapefileSelect so the user understands what they should upload.
+Now, we can modify the prompt for the Source Esri ShapefileSelect so the user understands what to upload.
 Click on the Source Esri Shapefile parameter to select it, then on the right-hand side, edit the Prompt to be:

 Service Areas Input Shapefile Dataset